 Single Member Wyoming LLCs are Protected Too

 The main reason personal creditors of individual LLC owners have been limited to a charging order is to protect the other members (owners) of the LLC from having an outside creditor step in and have management rights in the LLC.
 With a single- member LLC ("SMLLC"), this rationale disappears because there are no other members to protect.
-In some states, the personal creditors of owners of SMLLCs are free to exercise other remedies, including foreclosing on the debtor-owner's interest and, in some states, they can have the LLC dissolved and its assets sold.
+As a result, the LLC laws and court decisions in some states don't limit personal creditors of owners of SMLLCs to the same remedies as multi-member LLCs.

-Wyoming is not one of these states.
-To avoid any uncertainty in this area, Wyoming recently amended its LLC laws to make clear that a SMLLC is entitled to the same charging order protection as a multi-member LLC and no other remedies are available to SMLLC creditors.
-This makes Wyoming one of the most friendly states for LLC owners interested in asset protection.
+Wyoming is one of the few states that has amended its LLC laws to specifically provide that a SMLLC is entitled to the same charging order protection as a multi-member LLC.
+This makes Wyoming one of the most friendly states for SMLLC owners interested in asset protection.

-However, just because you form your SMLLC in Wyoming doesn't necessarily mean that Wyoming’s LLC law will always apply to it.
-It's possible that in some cases the LLC laws of other, less debtor- friendly, states would apply--for example, where a Wyoming LLC does business or owns property in another state.
+Just because you form your SMLLC in Wyoming doesn't necessarily mean that Wyoming's LLC laws will always apply to it.
+It's possible that in some cases the LLC laws of other, less debtor-friendly, states would apply--for example, where a Wyoming LLC does business or owns property in another state.
 In addition, the protections Wyoming and other state LLC laws provide to SMLLCs may be ignored by the federal bankruptcy courts if the SMLLC owner files for bankruptcy.